amicuchu/NintendoClientsWiki/Account-Server.md

 | X-Nintendo-Unique-ID | Part of title id, example: 01383 |
 | X-Nintendo-Application-Version | Title version |

 Some requests also have an `X-Nintendo-Device-Cert` header, which is obtained from IOS-CRYPTO through IOS-MCP.
+This header isn't required by the official server though.

 ## Requests
 The base path of each request is /v1/api, a valid url would be for example https://account.nintendo.net/v1/api/admin/mapped_ids.